aurorasmiles/WorldGuardDocs/source/regions/commands.rst

 Either ``/region`` or ``/rg`` can be used for commands.
 Some sub-commands have multiple aliases (for example, ``/rg d`` can be used a shortcut to ``/rg define``).

 .. tip::
-    You can use most of these commands from console, but you may need to specify the ``-w`` flag (when available).
+    You can use almost all of these commands from console, but you may need to specify the ``-w`` flag (when available).

+    You can also use the `//world <https://worldedit.enginehub.org/en/latest/commands/#command-//world>`_ command from WorldEdit to set the target world (both from console and in-game).

 Creating and Removing Regions
 =============================